cancerit/WwDocker/README.md

 After compile the code can be run using the following:

 ```
-java -Dlog4j.configurationFile="config/log4j.properties.xml" -jar target/WwDocker-0.1.jar config/default.cfg Primary
+java -Dlog4j.configurationFile="config/log4j.properties.xml" -jar target/WwDocker-0.1.jar config/workflow.cfg Primary
 ```

+(substitute the relevant workflow config file)

-This will provision all hosts listed in the file indicated by the config value 'workerCfg' defined in `config/default.cfg`.
+This will provision all hosts listed in the file indicated by the config value 'workerCfg' defined in `config/workflow.cfg`.
 Once provisioned a worker daemon will be started on the host and await work from the message queue `*.PEND`.

 Usage is available when executed with no arguments following the `*.jar` element of the command (please refer to that for most up to date details):